open-vsx/publish-extensions/README.md

 ## Publishing Options

 The best way to add an extension here is to [open this repository in Gitpod](https://gitpod.io/#https://github.com/open-vsx/publish-extensions) and [add a new entry to `extensions.json`](#how-to-add-an-extension).
-To test run:
+To test, run:
 ```
 EXTENSIONS=rebornix.ruby SKIP_PUBLISH=true node publish-extensions.js
 ```